How confident are you using settlement agreements?

 Settlement Agreements are the legal tool at your disposal for parting company with an employee in such a way that leaves the organisation protected from tribunal claims.
-The law on these agreements has recently been introduced.
 This HR Blast should bring you up to speed with the essentials of what you need to know.

 In a nutshell, Settlement Agreements set out the agreement between employer and employee on termination of employment.

-Agreements cannot be signed until the employee has been properly advised by an independent legal adviser, such as a solicitor.
-The employer usually should expect to make a contribution to the cost of legal advice, typically paying between £250 and £500.
+- Settlement Agreements cannot be signed until the employee has been properly advised by an independent legal adviser, such as a solicitor.
+The employer usually should expect to make a contribution to the cost of legal advice.

 - (Relatively) conflict free termination of employment in what could be difficult circumstances.

-- Reduces the time and stress of managing difficult situations through a grievance or disciplinary process.
+- Reduces the time and stress of managing difficult situations.

-- Can make it too easy for managers to terminate employment without ever trying to professionally manage the situation that has arisen – a charter for lazy managers in some organisations.
-This could, long term, undermine the company’s disciplinary and performance management process.
+- It’s easier for managers to terminate employment without ever trying to professionally manage the situation that has arisen – a charter for lazy managers in some organisations.

-- Can create an expectation amongst employees that they will always be paid off if there is a dispute.
+- Creates an expectation amongst employees that they will always be paid off if there is a dispute.
 As a result employees will not seek to resign their positions if they are unhappy or will react very strongly if you seek to dismiss without suggesting a Settlement Agreement route.
-Expectations of the amount they will be paid might also be too high if staff are paid off regularly.

 - How on earth will you get your relationship back on track if Settlement Agreement negotiations break down?